Laparoscopic Adjustable Gastric Banding

 How do I get ready for LAGB?

 Before having surgery, you’ll need to enroll in a bariatric surgery education program.
-This will help you prepare for surgery, and life after surgery.
+It will help you prepare for surgery and life after surgery.
 You’ll have nutritional counseling.
 And you may have a psychological evaluation.
-You’ll also need physical exams and tests.
-You will need blood tests.
+You’ll also need physical exams and tests, such as a chest X-ray, blood tests, and an electrocardiogram.
 You may have imaging studies of your stomach, including an upper endoscopy.

 What happens during LAGB?